voxel51/fiftyone-teams-app-deploy/docker/docs/expose-teams-api.md

 You may wish to expose your FiftyOne Teams API for SDK access.

 You can expose your `teams-api` service in any manner that suits your deployment strategy; the following are two possible solutions but do not represent the entirety of possible solutions.
-Essentially any solution that allows the FiftyOne Teams SDK to access port 8000 on the `teams-api` container should work.
+Essentially any solution that allows the FiftyOne Teams SDK to use websockets to access port 8000 on the `teams-api` container should work.

+**NOTE**: The `teams-api` service uses websockets to maintain connections and allow for long-running processes to complete.
+Please ensure your Infrastructure supports websockets before attempting to expose the `teams-api` service. (e.g. You will have to migrate from AWS Classic Load Balancers to AWS Application Load Balancers to provide websockets support.)

 ## Expose `teams-api` directly